 After university, Annette worked in a large regional law firm in Mackay and was admitted to practice as a solicitor in 2000.
 Annette has lived and worked in Bundaberg as a solicitor since her return in 2002.
 Annette joined Finemore Walters & Story in 2010 and became a partner in 2017.
 Annette’s long term knowledge of the local community is of great value to her practice and she provides legal advice with both technical expertise and understanding.

-As a mother of two children, Annette balances work and family life by working in the office 4 days a week.
 She has a particular focus in the areas of Commercial and Retail Leasing; Business Sales and Acquisitions; Conveyancing (residential, rural and commercial); Wills and Enduring Powers of Attorney.

 Rebecca De Papi

 Rebecca practises exclusively in the areas of family law and wills and estates disputes.
-She holds a Bachelor of Laws and Graduate Diploma in Legal Practice from Queensland University of Technology, and was admitted as a Solicitor of the Supreme Court of Queensland and High Court of Australia in 2012.
+She holds a Bachelor of Laws and Graduate Diploma in Legal Practice from Queensland University of Technology, and was admitted to practice as a Solicitor of the Supreme Court of Queensland and High Court of Australia in 2012.

 Rebecca first joined Finemore Walters & Story as a paralegal in 2007.
 She has obtained experience in all areas practised by the firm, including residential, commercial and rural property transactions, wills and estates disputes, family law and employment law.